Singlepimple/prj/Statistical research/README.md

 # Statistical research
 Task
-- Define the best  tariff of two offered with the help of statistical research
+- Define the best  tariff between two offered with the help of statistical research

 Description: